Nawaz backs Fazl’s Azadi March

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Muslim League-Nawaz has decided in principle to participate in the so-called Azadi March of Jamiat Ulema-e-Islam-Fazl (Azadi March), starting on Oct 27.
+LAHORE: Pakistan Muslim League-Nawaz has decided in principle to participate in the so-called Azadi March of Jamiat Ulema-e-Islam-Fazl (JUI-F), starting on Oct 27.

 Talking to the media outside an accountability court here on Friday, the incarcerated former premier, Nawaz Sharif, announced full support to the anti-government protest campaign of Maulana Fazlur Rehman.
 “We consider the stance of Maulana Fazlur Rehman as our own.
 Our party will join the Azadi March and it will be part of the movement by the opposition parties against the fake government,” he told the media.